hide-irie/MICRO51/SRC.md

 A participant and submission in the SRC must meet all following
 conditions:

+A participant and submission in the SRC must meet all following
+conditions:

-* The participant must submit an up to 800-word abstract (optionally, blind) outlining the content of a poster that is going to be presented during the competition.
+* The participant must submit an up to 800-word abstract PDF (optionally, blind) outlining the content of a poster that is going to be presented during the competition.
-* The abstract must include the poster title, author names, affiliations, and the name of the academic advisor.
+* The submission entry must include the poster title, author names, affiliations, and the name of the academic advisor.
 The abstract may be authored by more than one student.
 However, only the lead student (first author) is considered as a